Unitz-Co/int-quiz/README.md

 Thank you very much for your interest in Unitz.

 As a next step in our interview process, we would like you to complete the following test and submit the results as a Pull Request to this repository.
+You need to fork this repository and push your code to your own repository in order to make a Pull Request to this repository.

 In the repo, there must be instructions on how to run the project locally, and if possible some screenshots of the product attached.